ryo-wijaya/blog/_posts/2024-10-20-random-amateur-music-production.md

 ### Song 4: Jellyfish

-The idea was that its supposed to have some sort of SpongeBob-esque beachy and coconutty feel 🤡.
+The idea was that its supposed to have some sort of chill SpongeBob-like vibe 🤡.
 This one has no lyrics or singing sadly, so it's just gonna be the guitar lead tone.

 {% include embed/youtube.html id='JPUBdV_BBOM' %}